microsoft/playwright/docs/src/api/params.md

   - `accuracy` ?<[float]> Non-negative accuracy value.
 Defaults to `0`.

 ## context-option-locale
+* langs: js
 - `locale` <[string]>

 Specify user locale, for example `en-GB`, `de-DE`, etc. Locale will affect `navigator.language` value, `Accept-Language` request header value as well as number and date formatting rules.
 Defaults to `en-US`.
+Learn more about emulation in our [emulation guide](../emulation.md#locale--timezone).

+## context-option-locale-java-csharp-python
+* langs: java, csharp, python
+- `locale` <[string]>

+Specify user locale, for example `en-GB`, `de-DE`, etc. Locale will affect `navigator.language` value, `Accept-Language` request header value as well as number and date formatting rules.
+Defaults to the system default locale.
 Learn more about emulation in our [emulation guide](../emulation.md#locale--timezone).

 ## context-option-permissions
 - `permissions` <[Array]<[string]>>